 Compensation and Benefits

+Salary is competitive and negotiable depending on the strength of qualifications.
 This is a full-time, exempt, CSU Management Personnel Plan (MPP) position.

 The CSU system provides a comprehensive benefit package that includes medical, dental and vision plans, membership in the California Public Employees Retirement System (CalPERS), sick and vacation time, and 14 paid holidays a year.
 Eligible employees are also able to participate in the fee waiver education program.
 A summary of benefit information can be found here.

-- Advanced knowledge of the academic and administrative structure of universities, as well as trends and emerging issues in the realm of higher education at a state and national level strongly preferred.
+- Advanced knowledge of the academic and administrative structure of universities, as well as trends and emerging issues in the realm of higher education at a state and national level

 To view the full list of qualifications and job responsibilities, please click the Position Description button above.

 Education and Experience